trac-hacks/trac-WorkflowNotificationPlugin/README.txt

 ==== Notifications for all actions ====

-You can also set the special value `*` for a notification, which means it will be triggered on every workflow action including ticket creation:
+You can also set the special value `*` for a notification, which means it will be triggered on every workflow action excluding ticket creation:

 {{{
 [ticket-workflow-notifications]